In 3 Simple Categories

 We’ve recommended the Moto G line for years, and that’s for one simple reason: the software.
 It might seem trivial to some that prefer better hardware, but you won’t find as nice software and hardware experience for the price.
 And this is coming from someone that’s used plenty of Xiaomi phones over the years only to get continually frustrated with their version of Android.

 The Moto G6 includes near stock Android, which is fast, easy to use, and fits in seamlessly with the rest of the Android ecosystem.
 It includes a decently powerful Snapdragon 450 SoC, along with 32GB of storage, a microSD card slot, and a headphone jack.
 It even has moved with modern trends to include a 5.7-inch 18:9 1080p-class display, and the rear cameras are decent for the price.
 Thanks to the Snapdragon 400 series SoC, battery life is fantastic from a phone that’s not all that chunky.

-The G6 Play is also a good option if you’re willing to sacrifice a bit of performance and a few other hardware features to save some money.
+The G6 Play is also a good option if you’re willing to sacrifice a bit of performance and a few other features to save some money.
 You also get a larger (lower-res) display.
 The Moto G6 is the better buy at the moment because it's discounted and selling for about the same price as the Play.

 Both Nokia phones were born as inexpensive mid-range handsets that run Android One, sporting good looks, decent cameras and features for the price.
 They're considered well-rounded value phones, taking a page from Motorola's book.
-On the other hand, LG’s previous generation phone has a lot of good things going for it at this price, including the expansive, tall, high-resolution display, the great dual-camera solution on the back with a handy wide-angle lens, and solid performance from the Snapdragon 821 inside.
-It has those few extra features you don’t get with the Pixel and it could be a good option to explore.
+On the other hand, LG’s previous generation phone has a lot of good things going for it at just $360, including the expansive, tall, high-resolution display, the great dual-camera solution on the back with a handy wide-angle lens, and solid performance from the Snapdragon 821 inside.
+It has those few extra features you don’t get with mid-range phones and it could be a good option to explore.